-The Covid-19 Economic Recovery Action Plan is driven by four golden threads, as described in chapter four, which are fundamental to the overall skills strategy and the detail of the skills plan.
+The Local Skills Report is driven by four golden threads, as described in chapter 4, which are fundamental to the overall skills strategy and the detail of future skills plans.
 The first two themes, Digital and Low Carbon, are not only national priorities but worldwide megatrends that are embedded in the future.
-The second two themes, of Place and Inclusive Growth and Wellbeing, are closely tied to the Government's Levelling Up agenda with the City of Leicester and several of the county towns fitting the description of places where wages, productivity and skills could be raised to benefit the local economy.
+The second two themes, of Place and Inclusive growth and wellbeing, are closely tied to the governments Levelling Up agenda with the City of Leicester and several of the county towns fitting the description of places where wages, productivity and skills could be raised to benefit the local economy.

-Two of the main strengths of Leicester and Leicestershire are a strong traditional manufacturing base and ultra-modern science and technology, as highlighted in chapter three.
+Two of the main strengths of the LLEP area are a strong traditional manufacturing base and ultra-modern science and technology, as highlighted in chapter 3.
 The two elements look different on the surface but with the driving forces of digital and carbon reduction, the connectivity becomes closer.
 Manufacturing will inevitably look different in the future, influenced by new technology, carbon reduction and fundamentally, what is being produced by the factories.
 On the other side, science, technology and innovation is being nurtured with the potential to expand from the developmental work mainly based in the Enterprise Zones.
-With the strong support of universities, skills transfer to local SMEs is already happening.
+With the strong support of universities, skills transfer to local SMEs is already happening (as detailed in the De that the government is planning to allocate substantial funding to infrastructure projects, which includes rail developments in this area and the development of a Freeport based around East Midlands Airport.
+Another area of demand is expected to be house building and retro fitting of existing properties.
+Neither of these initiatives are exclusive to the LLEP area but are likely to create job opportunities and demand for specific skills.

+Montfort University case study).
 With the areas strong manufacturing infrastructure and capacity, there is great potential for manufacturing, science and technology to fuse together to support industries of the future.
-This theme is reflected within the Local Skills Plan in several places such as the 'beacons' and 'bootstraps' principle of 'new'

-manufacturing empowering 'old' manufacturing.
+This theme is reflected within the Local Skills Plan in several places such as the 'beacons' and 'bootstraps' principle of 'new' manufacturing empowering 'old' manufacturing.